 Location of NBN Connection Socket

-The positioning of your NBN socket can impact internet speed.
+The positioning of your NBN socket can impact internet speed and is one of several common NBN issues that usually go unnoticed.
 If it’s tucked away in some inconvenient corner, it might be time to consider relocating it closer to your main internet hub.

 Phone and Alarm Systems